Flickdm/tianocore-wiki.github.io/platforms-packages/core-packages/ArmPlatformPkg-ArmVExpressPkg-Network.md

             filename "BOOTARM.EFI";
     }

-<b>Note:</b> A DHCP server will always need to provide a filename if it
-does not support PXE boot to allow the UEFI client to request an IP address.
+**Note:** A DHCP server will always need to provide a filename if it does not support PXE boot to allow the UEFI client to request an IP address.
 A UEFI client will refuse an IP address of a DHCP server that does not support neither PXE or BOOTP.